 The Problem with Modern Homes

-Sadly, many homes are not equipped to keep the indoor air safe and pollutant-free.
-An airtight envelope surrounding the home provides little or no chance to circulate air in the indoor environment—but Salt Air, Inc. can offer ventilators that bring pre-filtered outdoor air into the home, getting rid of the stale air that has become contaminated and pollutant-rich.
+Sadly, many homes are not equipped to keep the indoor air quality safe and pollutant-free.
+An airtight envelope surrounding the home provides little or no chance to circulate air in the indoor environment — but Salt Air, Inc. can offer ventilators that bring pre-filtered outdoor air into the home, getting rid of the stale air that has become contaminated and pollutant-rich.
 Basically, this provides your family with an easy and energy-efficient way to address one of the biggest health concerns that come with modern homes.

 Solutions from Salt Air, Inc.

-In fact, Salt Air, Inc. is proud to offer a full array of air quality solutions—offering a cleaner and healthier indoor environment.
+In fact, Salt Air, Inc. is proud to offer a full array of indoor air quality solutions—offering a cleaner and healthier indoor environment.
 These include humidifiers, ventilators, UV lamps, air purifiers, and more—all designed to work in tandem and to keep your air as healthy and as clean as possible.

 The bottom line is that every family deserves to have clean air to breathe—and yet many families breathe air daily that is packed with dust, pollen, and pollutants, all of which can ultimately cause serious illness or simple discomfort.
 The solution is to invest in your indoor air quality.
 Contact Salt Air, Inc. today to find out how.